kollbaumc/streaming-05-smart-smoker/README.md

 1. Add the csv file to your repo.
 1. Create a file for our bbq producer.
 1. View / Command Palette - then Python: Select Interpreter
+1. Make sure you have downloaded and installed rabbitmq, erlang to run rabbitmq, and pika

 ## Using a Barbeque Smoker
 When running a barbeque smoker, we monitor the temperatures of the smoker and the food to ensure everything turns out tasty.
 Over long cooks, the following events can happen: